 6. Keep a Sequence

 Take liquids first, then solids.
 Take less hot food items first and then more hot.
 Take most tasty food last.
 Some sequence should be maintained while eating.
 Some texts recommend that soft foods should be taken in the beginning and at the end and semisolids and solid food in the middle.
 Anyway, have some sort of sequence.
 Mother Nature is a mathematician!

 Never sleep just after consuming food.
 Sleeping arrests heat in the body and interferes with digestion.
 Also since sleep reduces the basal metabolic rate and slows down the organ activity, having food in the stomach will put stress on the body.

 Similarly never exercise after food, since exercise increases heat in the body and disturbs the bodily airs interfering with digestion.
 In both cases, digestion is in a compromised state.
 If you are tired then first sleep as much as you wish and then take food.
 Never do the opposite however much tempting it may be.

 Always wash your feet, hands, and mouth before and after food.
 It is hygienic and cools and freshens the mind and the body making digestion easy and complete.
 But if you are traveling or at work, then washing feet may be avoided for practical reasons.

 What happens if I follow above rules and avoid bad food habits?

-Avoiding all kinds bad food habits will keep away dushivisha and keep the mind fresh, in the mode of goodness, assuring youth, energy, and freedom from all chronic and acute diseases.
+Avoiding all kinds of bad food habits will keep away dushivisha and keep the mind fresh, in the mode of goodness, assuring youth, energy and freedom from all chronic and acute diseases.